 Because I am v. proud of myself rn.

 This chick has fully evolved into a hen, people.

 THE HEN PARTY EXPERIENCE HAS COME FULL CIRCLE!
 This hen has found her wings!

 I feel like this whole hen party experience has changed me.
 For the better.
-I'm a wiser, better person.
+I'm a wiser, vastly improved person.

 Yeah - think I'm over-tired.
 Bed time.
 Must charge phone.
 And remember to pack charger tomorrow morning.